 The fast and secure standard allows for transparent international payment tracking

 Frankfurt am Main / Magdeburg, 22 September 2020 – The new SWIFT gpi (global payments innovation) standard regulates international payment transactions.
-Since 2018, more than 200 banks work with SWIFT gpi and the payment volume is constantly increasing: 40 trillion US dollars have been transferred in 2018; in 2019 this number has already increased to 77 trillion US dollars. gpi plays an important role in both the processing of SWIFT payments as well as downstream processes. valantic Financial Services Automation has already implemented the new standard in FinCase for Investigations, the proven software solution for investigations and payment tracking across correspondent banks.
+Since 2018, more than 200 banks work with SWIFT gpi and the payment volume is constantly increasing: 40 trillion US dollars have been transferred in 2018; in 2019 this number has already increased to 77 trillion US dollars. gpi plays an important role in both the processing of SWIFT payments as well as downstream processes. valantic Financial Services Automation now also implements the new standard in FinCase for Investigations, the proven software solution for investigations and payment tracking across correspondent banks.
 For this purpose, the software is consistent with the SWIFT rulebooks and enables banks to simply realise and investigate non-SEPA payments.
 “Based on our experience, we estimate at least four per cent of all international payments to cause demands, corrections or complaints.
 This trend is growing due to the constantly increasing trading volume.
 SWIFT gpi means decisive progress and is integrated via a SWIFT gpi tracker in FinCase.
 Like this, a central monitoring as well as end-to-end references are possible,“ said Dirk Vesper, VP Product Management at valantic.

 Full solution for processing SWIFT gpi exceptions